Stedoss/ossapi/docs/grants.rst

 Scopes
 ------

-Some endpoints require a scope other than the default ``Scope.PUBLIC``.
-For instance, the :meth:`~ossapi.ossapiv2.Ossapi.friends` endpoint requires the ``Scope.FRIENDS_READ`` scope.
+Some endpoints require a scope other than the default :data:`Scope.PUBLIC <ossapi.ossapiv2.Scope.PUBLIC>`.
+For instance, the :meth:`~ossapi.ossapiv2.Ossapi.friends` endpoint requires the :data:`Scope.FRIENDS_READ <ossapi.ossapiv2.Scope.FRIENDS_READ>` scope.
 To be able to access this endpoint, specify the relevant scope when you instantiate :class:`~ossapi.ossapiv2.Ossapi`:

 .. code-block:: python